Amplifier Circuit DiagramsClock & Timer Circuit DiagramsOscillators Circuit Diagrams

 Simple IR Receiver Schematic Circuit Diagram

-This circuit has been designed to complement the ‘Simple IR Transmitter’ and to decode its transmitted signals.
-The similarity to the transmitter can be clearly seen: the received data is decoded by a shift register (74HC4094), which again is clocked by a counter/oscillator (74HC4060).
-The receiver is started by the first edge from the IR-receiver module, which triggers monostable IC5a.
-The output of the module is active-Low, so the negative trigger input is used.
-The monostable used is a 74HC4538, which is re-triggerable.
-By connecting the Q-output to the positive trigger input, IC5 is prevented from being triggered whilst it has an active output.
+This circuit has been meticulously crafted to complement the ‘Simple IR Transmitter’ and decode the transmitted signals from it.
+Its resemblance to the transmitter becomes apparent upon inspection: the received data undergoes decoding via a shift register (74HC4094), which, once again, is regulated by a counter/oscillator (74HC4060).
+The initiation of the receiver occurs with the first edge detected from the IR-receiver module, effectively triggering monostable IC5a.
+Utilizing the active-Low output of the module, the circuit employs the negative trigger input.
+The selected monostable, 74HC4538, is re-triggerable, and a strategic connection from the Q-output to the positive trigger input prevents IC5 from triggering while its output remains active.

 Simple IR Receiver Schematic Circuit Diagram 1